AK391/xai-gradio/README.md

 # `xai-gradio`

-is a Python package that makes it very easy for developers to create machine learning apps that are powered by various AI model providers' APIs.
+is a Python package that makes it very easy for developers to create machine learning apps that are powered by XAI API.

 # Installation